chintogtokh/thepopcornstand/README.md

 Docker-based portable home server setup.

+## Prerequisites

+You need docker, docker-compose, and python3.

 ## How to set-up

 1. Do a `cp env.example .env` and edit the `.env` file with your details.